MaxITService/ChatAreaButtons-GPT/README.md

 ## Overview

 **ChatGPT Interface Modifications** is a Tampermonkey userscript designed to enhance the ChatGPT interface by adding buttons that append your text and send message.
-This script allows for automation of certain chat actions for a smoother user experience, for ewxample, you may add "think step by step" or "Thingk in a "thinking" tag to your messages with a single click of a button - and optionally autosend it if you want to - different setting for different button.
+This script allows for automation of certain chat actions for a smoother user experience, for example, you may add "think step by step" or "Think in a "thinking" tag to your messages with a single click of a button - and optionally autosend it if you want to - different setting for different button.
 For icons it simply uses emoji.
 Very simple and easy.
 Easy to modify and add your own buttons, just edit text in code!

 ![Screenshot of the Main Operation](Documentation/Images/screenshot_main_operation.png)